U.S. to impose mandatory COVID-19 tests for travelers from China

 The country has nine domestically-developed COVID vaccines approved for use, but none has been updated to target the highly infectious Omicron variant.

-In June, the United States rescinded a 17-month-old requirement that people arriving in the country by air test negative for COVID-19.
-It still requires most non-U.S. citizens to be vaccinated against COVID to travel to the United States.
+U.S. officials told the briefing they have offered mRNA vaccines and other support to China, but Chinese officials have said publicly they do not need U.S. assistance at this time.
+"We continue to stand by our offer," one official said.

-(Reporting by Julie Steenhuysen; Additional reporting by Michael Martina in Washington; Editing by Howard Goller)
+(Reporting by Julie Steenhuysen; Additional reporting by Eric Beech and Michael Martina in Washington; Editing by Howard Goller)

 ((julie.steenhuysen@thomsonreuters.com; +1 312.408.8131))